bookofproofs/bookofproofs.github.io/_sources/history/19th-century/richardson-roland.md

 * A number of articles written by Richardson were important in taking an overview of different aspects of mathematics instruction in America.
 * Richardson attended the International Congress of Mathematicians at Zurich, Switzerland, on 4-12 September.
 * Richardson received many honours for his contributions in addition to those bestowed by the American Mathematical Society mentioned in a quote above.
-* Indirectly Mrs Richardson contributed in no small measure to the happy solution of many of her distinguished husband's problems.

 Born 14 May 1878, Dartmouth, Halifax, Nova Scotia, Canada.
 Died 17 July 1949, South River Lake, Antigonish, Nova Scotia, Canada.